WoodMac: Volkswagen Will Be World’s Biggest Electric Car Maker by 2030

 Competition from Elon Musk

-In a separate piece of research, WoodMac said it expects Tesla to sell six million BEVs between 2018 and 2028.
-But Tesla could supercharge its efforts if it released an entry-level vehicle around the $25,000 mark, potentially hitting 8 million during the same period.
+In a separate piece of research, WoodMac said it expects Tesla to sell 6 million BEVs between 2018 and 2028.
+But Tesla could supercharge its efforts if it released an entry-level vehicle around the $25,000 mark, potentially hitting 8 million units sold during the same period.

-Tesla has said it wants 1 percent of all global car sales, not just BEVs, but Chandrasekaran said the company would need to broaden its offering to get there, including the possible launch of an entry-level car.
+Tesla has said it wants to control 1 percent of all global car sales, not just BEVs, but Chandrasekaran said the company would need to broaden its offering to get there, including the possible launch of an entry-level car.

-"Interesting to note, the most “traded-in” car for a Model 3 is a Toyota Prius — which is incidentally priced at $24,200,” said Chandrasekaran.
-The release of an entry level car could see Tesla reach that one percent goal as early as 2024.
+Chandrasekaran noted that the car most frequently traded in for a Tesla Model 3 is a Toyota Prius, the latter of "which is incidentally priced at $24,200.”
+The release of an entry-level car could see Tesla reach that 1 percent goal as early as 2024.

-Analyst upgrades and progress with its factory in China have seen Tesla’s share price pass $500 for the first time, even though it did not turn a profit in 2019.
+Analyst upgrades and progress with its factory in China have seen Tesla’s share price surpass $500 for the first time, even though the company did not turn a profit in 2019.

 "Tesla appears to be in a strong position," said Chandrasekaran.

 “The company has secured $1.6 billion [of] financing from state-backed lenders at interest rates lower than the People's Bank of China’s market rate.
-It also has in-principal contracts with LG-Chem and CATL to supply battery packs for its new factory."
+It also has...contracts with LG Chem and CATL to supply battery packs for its new factory."

 Pilot production at its new China factory location has begun and mass production is expected this year, doubling the production capacity of the Model 3 in the process.